jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 Instead of having to specify the same YAML front matter key / value pair for a bunch of files, Eleventy allows you to specify the same key/value pair for all the files in a directory by using JS or JSON [directory data files](https://www.11ty.io/docs/data-template-dir/).

-If you want to specify the same key/value pair for `permalink` and `layout` for all of your blogposts, you can simply add an `./src/blog/blog.json`, `./src/blog/blog.11data.json` or `./src/blog/blog.11data.js` directory data file in the `./src/blog` directory and specify them there.
-Eleventy will apply those values to all the files in that directory or in subdiretories.
+If you want to specify the same key/value pair for `permalink` and `layout` for all of your blogposts, you can add a `./src/blog/blog.json`, `./src/blog/blog.11data.json` or `./src/blog/blog.11data.js` directory data file in the `./src/blog` directory and specify them there.
+Eleventy will apply those values to all the files in that directory or in its subdirectories.

-**./src/blog/blog.json** ou **./src/blog/blog.11tydata.json**
+**./src/blog/blog.json** or **./src/blog/blog.11tydata.json**
 ```json
 {
   "layout": "layouts/blogpost.njk",